Home

 Taking a few chemical samples :

-What can we source to reproduce the exact results consistently?
+What can we source to reproduce the exact results consistently, with no false positive results?

-It took chemical analyses of the walls to determine the causes of this blue discoloration which can be learnt from :
+It took chemical analyses of the bricks to determine the causes of this blue discoloration which can be learnt from :

 Analytical chemistry is the branch of chemistry focused on identifying and quantifying the chemical components of substances, essentially answering "what is it?" (qualitative) and "how much is there?" (quantitative) in a sample, using powerful methods like spectroscopy, chromatography, and mass spectrometry to provide crucial data in forensics represented as :